Rika Burnham

 Rika Burnham is head of education at the Frick Collection in New York City.
 In 2018, she was a guest scholar at the Getty Research Institute.
 Previously, Burnham worked as the project director of the Teaching Institute for Museum Education at the School of the Art Institute of Chicago, as a museum educator at the Metropolitan Museum of Art, and as an adjunct professor at Teachers College, Columbia University.
 She is a widely published scholar in the field of Museum education.

 Early life and education

 Burnham was born in New York City and grew up in suburban New York state.
 She completed her bachelor's degree in art history at Harvard University.
 In a recent interview for the Archive of Museum Education, Burnham reflected on a course she took at Harvard titled "Design Principles," a descendant of the Bauhaus movement.
 She identified this course as " the first time I had ever looked at something, for a long time, lovingly, and with questions."
 After graduating, Burnham interned at the Philipsburg Manor House in Sleepy Hollow, New York.
 As a young woman, Burnham studied dance with Merce Cunningham and Martha Graham.
-Between 1975 and 1990, she worked as a professional dancer and choreographer with her own dance group, the Burnham Company.
+Between 1975 and 1990, she worked as a professional dancer and choreographer with her dance group, the Burnham Company.